Plan or improvise

 While our method does offer many options for predictability and flexibility, we realize that over-thinking and over-controlling has the potential to lead to unwelcome stress.
 At the end of the day, sourdough means connecting with nature, and people have been baking bread long before thermometers and mixers were readily available.

-Therefore, we highlight key points during the process to pay attention via smell, sight, and touch.
+Therefore, another way to bake is to not worry about the numbers and instead pay attention to key points during the process via our senses - smell, sight, and touch.
+No need to guess - our guided instructions suggest what to look for along the way.
 Baking in this way allows the baker to worry less about the outcome and enjoy the process by connecting with the dough on a very grounded level.
 It might just offer the mindful break that we often crave in our busy world.